caltechlibrary/git-desktop/_episodes/10-rstudio.md

 ![](../fig/RStudio_screenshot_afterclone.png)

 To edit the files in your repository, you can click on them from the panel in the lower right.
 We can edit README.md by double clicking on the file.
-Tou can edit the file in the upper left hand panel.
+You can edit the file in the upper left hand panel.
 Make a change and save it!

 We can also use RStudio to commit these changes.
 Go to the git menu and click